ppingzhang/SCMC/README.md

 where encoder_intra_vtm.cfg and classSCC.cfg can be found in the ./cfg file. input.cfg contains the information about input sequence, and you can reference ./cfg/per-sequence/BasketballDrill.cfg and modify SourceWidth, SourceHeight, and FramesToBeEncoded.

+You need to compress and decompress RCF structure maps in the training and testing datasets.

 ---

 ## The signal layer: